SAMBA VI: As a Domain Controller

 Login Scripts

 Login scripts are a powerful way of ensuring that certain things happen on your client machines when users log in.
-The scripts are standard DOS-type batch scripts, and are typically used to:- Map network drives to shares
+The scripts are standard DOS-type batch scripts, and are typically used to:

 - Set registry entries